 Public is open to everyone to chat on (all new

-players are automatically joined to it when logging in, it is useful for
+accounts are automatically joined to it when logging in, it is useful

 DEFAULT_CHANNELS list (see